Elizabeth Boyd

 Q: Is herbal medicine safe?

 A: Herbal medicine can be very safe when taken under the supervision of a Registered Herbalist.
-Some herbs interact with certain pharmaceutical drugs, however a Registered Herbalist is trained to take all of this into account when developing your individualized formula.
+Some herbs interact with certain pharmaceutical drugs however, a Registered Herbalist is trained to take prescription drugs into account when developing your individualized plan.
 Self medicating with herbs may cause unwanted effects if you aren't aware of all the actions of a particular herb.

 Q: What is a Registered Herbalist?

-A: A Registered Herbalist is someone whose knowledge has passed the standards of the Ontario Herbalist's Association (OHA).
-The OHA has confidence that this person has a thorough understanding of how to diagnose and safely treat patients using herbal medicine.
+A: A Registered Herbalist is someone whose knowledge has passed the standards of the Ontario Herbalists' Association (OHA).
+The OHA has confidence that this person has a thorough understanding of how to safely treat patients using herbal medicine.
 For more information about the OHA, visit their website at http://www.herbalists.on.ca/ .